Arthritis Treatments —

 You Have A Choice, Naturally

-Traditional arthritis treatments may be driven by pharmaceutical drugs, but millions of Americans are seeking natural alternatives such as glucosamine, boswellia, fish oil and GLA, because they worry about harmful side effects from long-term drug usage or aren’t happy with current results.
+Traditional arthritis treatments may be driven by pharmaceutical drugs, but millions of Americans are seeking natural alternatives such as glucosamine, boswellia, fish oil and alfalfa, because they worry about harmful side effects from long-term drug usage or aren’t happy with current results.

 These facts are substantiated by the use of glucosamine and chondroitin for osteoarthritis, which has exploded since 1997.